devpunks/sturn/README.md

 </div>

   <ol>
     <li>If  the system firewall is blocking all the outbound and inbound ports, the WebRTC connection cannot be established.
-A STUN/TURN server is necessary also in this case.
+A STUN/TURN server is necessary also in this case.</li>

     <li>If the system firewall is blocking only inbound ports, the connection is possible only if the user's device is not behind a NAT and has a public IP.